ibm-cloud-docs/cloud-databases/cf-tutorial.md

 2. [Download and install IBM Cloud CLI](/docs/cli?topic=cli-install-ibmcloud-cli)

-    The IBM Cloud CLI tool enables you to communicate with IBM Cloud from your terminal or command line.
+    The IBM Cloud CLI tool enables you to communicate with IBM Cloud from your console or command line.

 3. Connect to IBM Cloud in the command-line tool and follow the prompts to log in.